 - Develop, plan and promote cultural growth while simultaneously extending and supplementing the totality of the college’s offerings.

 Members are elected and include a combination of students, faculty and staff.
 CPC meetings are held on the third Thursday of each month via Teams.
 For more information on the CPC, contact T.J.
-Barber, Director of Student Activities, at 860-512-3283, or read through the proposal guidelines and submission form for programs.
+Barber, Director of Outreach and Student Life, at 860-512-3283, or read through the proposal guidelines and submission form for programs.